Congo has chance for peace, U.N. ready to enforce - Ban

 | GOMA, Democratic Republic of Congo

-GOMA, Democratic Republic of Congo Eastern Congo has the best chance in years to secure a lasting peace but the United Nations stands ready to pacify the region by force if need be, Secretary General Ban Ki-moon said on Thursday.
+GOMA, Democratic Republic of Congo Troubled eastern Congo has the best chance in years to secure a lasting peace but the United Nations stands ready to pacify the region by force if need be, U.N.
+Secretary General Ban Ki-moon said on Thursday.

 Fighting that erupted on Monday near Goma, eastern Democratic Republic of Congo's largest city, has killed at least 20 people and ended an uneasy six-month calm between the army and fighters from the M23 rebel group.